GhozyMHM/HOLYDUDE-Ecommerce/README.md

 # holydude-ecommerce
 Simple e-commerce website

-(Import The SQL File to your localhost for try the dynamic page)
+(Import The SQL File to your localhost to try the dynamic page and use the login & register feature)

 LOGIN =